We all have taken our toilet for granted before. It’s not until things stop working do we realize how much we depend on them in our everyday use.

 Nevertheless, if you’ve already flushed since the water was cut off and there’s no residual water left in the tank, you can still trigger a flush by adding water manually.
-There are a couple different methods to manually trigger a flush, both of which we’ll discuss below.
+There are a couple of different methods to manually trigger a flush.

 Flushing a Toilet without Running Water

-As mentioned above, trying to get by without your water supply can pose a number of challenges.
-However, the good news is that you can use and flush your toilet even without running water.
-There are two main methods to try, although both require access to water.
-Therefore, if you know you won’t have access to water for a while, we recommend preparing in advance by stockpiling water so you’ll have some available.
-For instance, you can fill up your bathtub in advance to store some water.
-Alternatively, you can fill buckets, basins, or any other large jugs with water.
-You’ll want to use at least 1 gallon for the flush methods below, so be sure to save as much as you think you’ll need.
+You can fill up your bathtub in advance to store some water or fill buckets, basins, or any other large jugs with water.
+You’ll want to use at least one gallon for the flush methods below, so be sure to save as much as you think you’ll need.

 1 – Bucket Pour Method